DemonsAeternum/SecureGuard/Privacy Policy.md

 ## 9. Contact Information

-If you have any questions or concerns regarding this Privacy Policy, please contact us at [Your Email Address].
+If you have any questions or concerns regarding this Privacy Policy, please contact me at demonsaeternum@gmail.com.